Zaid-maker/cyclone-messaging/README.md

 ## Folder structures
 `./client/` contains the frontend code.
 `./server/` contains the backend code.
+Which connect the frontend to backend.